 We are guild first.
 Understand that all decisions made by leadership are in the best interest of guild-wide advancement towards T3 BiS and the guild oriented vision of this charter.

 We expect all members to be capable of communicating absences in advance as well as being capable of sitting out when the time comes.
-Communication and cooperation regarding raid absences and planned roster rotation is a critical function of CB.
+Communication and cooperation regarding raid absences is a critical function of CB.

 All guild leadership strives to keep all guild matters transparent and operate both professionally and courteously.
 We expect that all members of the guild reciprocate to both leadership and their fellow members.